kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Derivation using theoretical parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Define the variable of interest as :math:`x`, and assume that we have samples of :math:`x` available in sequence order.
 No assumption is made regarding the distribution of :math:`x`.
 The average of :math:`n` of these :math:`x`-values is defined as :math:`\overline{x}`, which from the :ref:`Central limit theorem <central_limit_theorem>` we know will be more normally distributed with unknown population mean :math:`\mu` and unknown population variance :math:`\sigma^2/n`, where :math:`\mu` and :math:`\sigma` refer to the distribution that samples of :math:`x` came from.
-The figure below shows the case for :math:`n=5`.
+The figure here shows the case for :math:`n=5`.

 .. image:: ../figures/monitoring/explain-Shewhart-data-source.png
-	:width: 750px
-	:align: center
+	:align: left
 	:scale: 70
+	:width: 800px
+	:alt: fake width

 So by taking :index:`subgroups <single: subgroups (monitoring charts)>` of size :math:`n` values, we now have a new variable, :math:`\overline{x}` and we will define a shorthand symbol for its standard deviation: :math:`\sigma_{\overline{X}} = \sigma/\sqrt{n}`.
 Writing a :math:`z`-value for :math:`\overline{x}`, and its associated confidence interval for :math:`\mu` is now easy after studying :ref:`the section on confidence intervals<univariate_confidence_intervals>`: